 What does this R&D Incentive mean to you?

 Q: My company has an aggregated turnover of $20 million or less & is in a tax loss position.

 A:: The claimant’s tax rate for the year plus 18.5 percentage points- R&D as a cash refund

 Q: My company has an aggregated turnover of $20 million or less & is in a tax profit position

 A:: 18.5% of every dollar spent on R&D will be credited against any tax liabilities.

 Q: My company has an aggregated turnover of $20 million or greater and is in a tax profit or tax loss position

 A:: he claimant’s tax rate for the year, plus:

-- 4 percentage points for R&D expenditure between 0 per cent and 2 per cent R&D intensity (inclusive);
+- A baseline rate set at 8.5 percentage points above the prevailing company tax rate for eligible R&D expenditure up to and including 2 per cent R&D intensity

 - an enhanced rate of 16.5 percentage points above the prevailing company tax rate for eligible R&D expenditure of more than 2 per cent R&D intensity.